YeyangXIANG/Slip_trace_EBSD/README.md

 Running the code
 -----------------------------------------------------------------------------------------
-Define number of slip traces and other optioanal parameters, and then click run.
+Define number of slip traces and other optional parameters, then click run.

 Functions of the code